Relevance

 Top

-The current output of the support by JBCF:
+The 2009 output of the support by JBCF:

-• At the moment 34 children are under the direct care of JBCF, receiving financial support in order to continue schooling, to receive housing, food and health services.
+• At that moment 42 children are under the direct care of JBCF, receiving financial support in order to continue schooling, to receive clothing, housing, food and health services.

-• One girl is going for a second year to the Norton University (Faculty of Business and Accounting) with a scholarship from an Australian University.
-Another girl is also going to University with the possible option to receive a scholarship.
+• One girl is going for a third year to the Norton University (Faculty of Business and Accounting) with a scholarship from an Australian University.
+Another girl has quit her study, as she is too busy with her job at the NAGA Casino.

-• One boy is doing his final exams in High School in June 2009.
-A scholarship has been requested for University.
+• One boy passed his final exams in High School in June 2009.
+He wants to continue his study at the University.
+A scholarship has been requested already, though it is waiting for the boy to make a choice which faculty he wants to go.

 • All children are going to English classes.

-• Two boy orphans are playing football in a local (expatriate) team.
+• Two boys orphans are playing football in a local (expatriate) team

 • One girl is receiving computer training.

-• The university student is working part-time as an home visitor after intensive training, visiting all children two times a month.
+• The university student is working part-time as a home visitor after intensive training, visiting all children two times a month.

 • With the help of our sponsors, JBCF was able to renovate a mini-van, which is now used by JBCF and his partner organisation HPHAO to transport children.